 The City of Cleveland is prepared to help businesses through the economic impact of the Covid-19 pandemic.
 The continued vibrancy of Cleveland's commercial corridors is vital to our community.
-In order to help maintain our business community, and in accordance with Mayor Frank G. Jackson's ReSTART CLE plan, the Department of Economic Development has established the Restoration Working Capital Program.
+In order to help maintain our business community, and in accordance with Mayor Frank G. Jackson's ReSTART CLE plan, the Department of Economic Development has established the Safe Operations Grant.

 For other federal, state and local resources available for businesses during the Covid-19 pandemic Learn more